Gaisal train collision: Death toll

 The official death toll released was set at 285 killed and over 300 injured in the crash.
-Unofficial totals have claimed that over 1000 or even more were killed, including 90 soldiers.
-This is possible because although there were only 72 seats in each of the seven general compartments that were involved in the accident, all of them were crowded far beyond capacity.
+Unofficial tolls have claimed that up to 1000 or even more were killed, including 90 soldiers.
+This is possible because although there were only 72 seats in each of the seven general compartments that were involved in the crash, all of them were crowded far beyond capacity.
 Moreover, there were many ticketless travelers who were not included in the official count.
 Because of the nature of the crash and fire, as well as the large number of ticketless people who may have been on the trains, the bodies could not be separately identified.
 There has also been speculation that explosives carried on the military train may have been the cause of the explosion following the impact, rather than the trains themselves.
 This has been denied by the Indian military, but has remained a controversial issue.

-Railway Minister Nitish Kumar resigned on moral grounds, only second railway minister to do so, after Lal Bahadur Shastri.
+Railway Minister Nitish Kumar resigned on moral grounds, only second railway minister to do so, after Lal Bahadur Shastri since 1963 Udyan Abha Toofan Express crash which killed more than 100 passengers.